 For the last 52 years I have worked as a teacher, manager, researcher and writer in a range of fields, principally adult education / lifelong learning in all its forms, and more recently studying the implications of an ageing society.
 For most of the last 30 years I have been involved in commenting on, and perhaps influencing public policy in these fields.

 I have created this site as a place to put some of the fruits of this work in the public domain.
 I have been prompted to create it by colleagues who have asked for copies of documents and reports which I have written in the past but which are no longer available online, or in print.
-It starts therefore as a repository of documents, published and unpublished, with a certain amount of commentary, but I also plan to start a blog, to provide an outlet (if only for me) for my thoughts on current issues.
+It starts therefore as a repository of documents, published and unpublished, with a certain amount of commentary, but is also includes a blog, to provide an outlet (if only for me) for my thoughts on current issues.

-Although I have retired from full-time employment, I am still working as Chair of the Scientific Advisory Board of the European Joint Programming Initiative on Demographic Change.
+I am now retired, but until the end of 2019 I am the Chair of the Scientific Advisory Board of the European Joint Programming Initiative on Demographic Change (“More years: Better lives”).
 Recently I have been increasingly active in politics, in the Labour Party, and in the campaign for the UK to remain in the European Union as Vice-Chair of Norfolk for Europe https://norfolk4europe.org/